The Keep, Brighton: Woollards Field site

 Road access will be via a new road which will join the Brighton Aldridge Community Academy access road (foreground) and lead to the A270 (background).

 Woollards Field is an area of open space in the northeast of the city of Brighton and Hove, 5.6 mi from the city centre.
 Clockwise from north, it is bounded by the A27 and A270 roads towards Falmer and Lewes, the Brighton Aldridge Community Academy (formerly Falmer High School), a health club, buildings associated with Southern Water and the University of Brighton, the East Coastway railway line, and the Moulsecoomb housing estate.
 It is owned by East Sussex County Council, and is mostly grass with some trees and shrubs.
 Until 1990 it was used by local schools for sport and recreation, but the site has been unused since then as it was declared "surplus to requirements".
 A Tree preservation order for trees on the site was granted in 1974.

 The project team selected a 1.98 ha section of the site as the location for the new archive in May 2007.
-Woollards Field benefited from having outstanding planning permission for development covered by Class B1 of the UK Property Classification.
+Woollards Field benefited from having outstanding planning permission for development covered by Class B1 of the planning use classes in England.
 Permission for such development had first been granted in 1993, and various renewals and changes had since taken place.

 In March 2010, the contractors and Brighton & Hove City Council discussed whether to retain all the trees on the site.
 It was agreed to retain half of the existing trees and to plant a new copse at the west end of the site (nearest the Moulsecoomb housing estate), while also reducing the amount of car parking on the site to below the "maximum standard" for a building of its size.
 The new copse will be part of a 0.525 ha "informal recreation" area which will include some open grassland for public use.
 Also, in December 2012 it was stated that a community orchard would be created on some of the free land which does not form part of the development area.

 Falmer railway station is nearby, and new bus stops have been built on both sides of the A270.
 Public footpaths and a cycle path will be built through the site to connect it with the Moulsecoomb estate and the adjacent road; this was estimated to cost £33,000.
 A 69-space car park and 20-space bicycle park have been provided behind the building.
 Coach parking facilities have been added on the south side.